microsoft/rpmoci/README.md

 # rpmoci
-*rpmoci is a container build tool from Azure for Operators.*

 rpmoci builds OCI container images from RPM packages, using [DNF](https://github.com/rpm-software-management/dnf).
-It's essentially a containerization wrapper around `dnf install --installroot=/some/rootfs PACKAGE [PACAKGE ...]`.
+It's essentially a containerization wrapper around `dnf install --installroot=/some/rootfs PACKAGE [PACKAGE ...]`.

 rpmoci features:

  - **deterministic** rpmoci locks RPM dependencies using the package file/lockfile paradigm of bundler/cargo etc and supports vendoring of RPMs for later rebuilds.
  - **no container runtime required** rpmoci can build images in environments without docker access.
- - **small** rpmoci images are built solely from the RPMs you request, so don't contain unnecessary dependencies.
+ - **small** rpmoci images are built solely from the RPMs you request and their dependencies, so don't contain unnecessary packages.

 The design of rpmoci is influenced by [apko](https://github.com/chainguard-dev/apko) and [distroless](https://github.com/GoogleContainerTools/distroless) tooling.

-*rpmoci can loosely be considered a wrapper around `dnf install --installroot=/path/to/rootfs`."*
-*If you don't want to use rpmoci but like the idea of creating small RPM-based container images then you may be able to just use `dnf install --installroot` and [umoci](https://umo.ci/), which is how rpmoci started out.*

 ## Installing
 rpmoci isn't published to a widely accessible location yet so you'll need build it from source with `cargo build`